Saint George and the Dragon (Martorell)

-Saint George Killing the Dragon, also known as Saint George and the Dragon is a tempera painting by the Spanish artist Bernat Martorell, painted c.
+Saint George and the Dragon, also known as Saint George Killing the Dragon is a tempera painting by the Catalan artist Bernat Martorell, painted c.
 1434.
-It depicts the famous legend of St. George and the Dragon in which the Christian knight, St. George, rescues a princess from a dragon.
+It depicts the famous legend of Saint George and the Dragon, in which the Christian knight Saint George rescues a princess from a dragon.

 History

-The painting was likely commissioned by the Catalonian government as an altarpiece for the Chapel of St. George, in the Government Palace of Catalonia in Barcelona.
-The four side-panels that would likely have also been fixed to the altar, depict the martyrdom of St. George, and are currently on display in the Louvre Museum in Paris.
+The painting is likely to have been commissioned by the Catalan government as an altarpiece for the Chapel of Saint George, in the Government Palace of Catalonia in Barcelona.
+The four side-panels that would probably have also been fixed to the altar depict the martyrdom of Saint George, and are in the collection of the Louvre in Paris.
 The painting was most probably painted some time between 1434 and 1435.

 Starting in 1867, the painting changed hands numerous times until it was eventually sold to Charles Deering in 1917.
 In 1921, the painting was loaned to the Art Institute of Chicago by Deering.
 Then, in 1924, the painting went to Deering's daughters, Marion Deering-McCormick and Barbara Deering-Danielson, who donated the work to the Art Institute of Chicago in 1933.